meisyal/ami-converter/README.md

 3. Add JAVE library on your Java `classpath`.
 4. Build and run the program.

-*If you use another Java IDE such as Intellij IDEA and Eclispe, you should adjust this step (second step).
+*If you use another Java IDE such as Intellij IDEA or Eclispe, you should adjust this step (second step).

 ## License